anisbet/pipe/Readme.md

 a|1
 ```

+With '-2' you can add an auto-increment column with a default of '0' as an initial value.

 Use case: Add an auto-incremented column.
-With '-2' you can add an auto-increment colu  mn with a default of '0' as an initial value.

-Parameters: -2c0
+Parameters: -2 c0

 Input:
 ```
 1|2|3